jdeisenberg/icljs/_sources/maps2.rst

   (assoc province :population 2800000)

-You can have maps within maps.
+It is possible to have maps within maps.
 Consider this data structure for an event:

 .. activecode:: event_def
   :language: clojurescript